 To maintain an effective system and to ensure ultimate safety for all children, we ask for 100% parental cooperation.
-It is imperative that EVERYONE follows the carline regulations to maintain (1) safety for the children, (2) respect for the neighbors, (3) orderly traffic patterns for the town.
+It is imperative that EVERYONE follows the arrival/dismissal regulations to maintain (1) safety for the children, (2) respect for the neighbors, (3) orderly traffic patterns for the town.

-All car line students in Grades 1-8 MUST be dropped off/picked up in the SCHOOLYARD car line .
+All car line students in Grades K-8 MUST be dropped off/picked up in the SCHOOLYARD car line.

-DROP-OFF - GRADES 1-8
+Drop-Off - Grades K-8

-- All cars must enter the schoolyard by way of Highland Ave. and exit after student drop-off onto Pickering St., making a right turn ONLY at the end of the driveway. - Morning drop-off must be orderly and safe by forming a single line and dropping children off at the splay structure walkway/ramp. - If you need to come into the building for any reason, kindly park along the fence on the right. - All cars must proceed through the schoolyard as quickly as possible to avoid a back-up on Highland Ave.
+- All cars must enter the schoolyard by way of Highland Ave. and exit after student drop-off onto Pickering St., making a right turn ONLY at the end of the driveway. - Morning drop-off must be orderly and safe by forming a single line and dropping children off at the play structure walkway/ramp. - If you need to come into the building for any reason, kindly park along the fence on the right. - All cars must proceed through the schoolyard as quickly as possible to avoid a back-up on Highland Ave. - Students dropped off as "Walkers" may enter the building via the front door at 90 Pickering St. or the Mary's Garden Door at the corner of Pickering and May streets.

-DROP-OFF - Early Childhood Building STUDENTS
+Drop-Off - Early Childhood School Students

-Preschool, Pre-K, and Kindergarten students must be escorted to the door of the building.
-Parents may park in designated areas only.
-Parents may NOT park in the Administration parking lot on Oakland Ave. or in the Administration circle on Highland Ave.
-Older students may be crossed with the crossing guard at Pickering and May while you escort your preschool, pre-k or kindergarten student into the Early Childhood Building.
+- Little Shark (2.9) students must be escorted into the building.
+Enter through Door#1, walk down the stairs and help your student unpack. - Pre-School students must be dropped off at the Early Childhood School playground. - Pre-K students must be dropped off at Door#2 of the Early Childhood School building. - Parents may park in designated areas only.
+NO PARKING or pulling into the lot behind the Early Childhood School building.
+Parents may NOT park in the Administration parking lot on Oakland Ave.
+Please abide by all posted parking/traffic signs. - Older students may be crossed with the crossing guard at Pickering and May/Oakland while you escort your Little Shark (2.9), Pre-School, or Pre-K student into the Early Childhood School Building.